NIHR Development and Skills Enhancement Guidance Notes

 - Health data science.
 Applicants who would like training in health data science may utilise the award to fund MSc level modules or full courses in health data science.
 This award can be used to support existing NIHR Academy members who wish to develop their skills in data science as applied in clinical, biomedical or population health settings.
 Health Data Science (HDS) is a recently established inter-disciplinary field whose importance to all aspects of health research will continue to grow.
 The three pillars of HDS are: statistics; computation; domain knowledge.
 The first two of these are underpinning methodologies, the third is context-specific, ranging from molecular to whole-population studies.
 For further information see Annex D.

 - Clinical Trials.
-The award can be used to support existing NIHR Academy members with an interest in, and experience of, working with clinical trials as part of their previous NIHR award who would benefit from further training within the setting of a CTU.
-The collaboration should expose the Academy Member to all aspects/stages of trials and should not limit individuals to one study.
+The award can be used to support existing NIHR Academy members with an interest in, and experience of, working with clinical trials as part of their previous NIHR award who would benefit from further training within the setting of a Clinical Trials Unit (CTU).
+The collaboration should expose the Academy member to all aspects/stages of trials and should not limit individuals to one study.
 A list of potential UKCRC registered CTUs that you could link with can be found here at https://www.ukcrc-ctu.org.uk.
 For further information see Annex E.

 - Entrepreneurship and working with industry.
 It is one of the aims of the NIHR to increase the number of researchers and clinical academics equipped with the skills to work at the interface of academia, the NHS and industry, and therefore able to contribute to the translation of ideas into new treatments and products from which patients can benefit.
-By utilising a DSE award to increase skills and training in entrepreneurship combined with the experience of working with an SME/ industrial partner.
+By utilising a DSE award to increase skills and training in entrepreneurship combined with the experience of working with a Small and Medium-sized Enterprises (SME)/industrial partner.
+Alongside placements with industry partners it is possible to take advantage of already established training programmes, such as the NHS Clinical Entrepreneur Programme.
 It is hoped successful applicants will contribute to this aim and go on to become research leaders able to confidentially engage and collaborate with the life sciences and med-tech industries throughout their career.
 Also, to develop skills, experience and make useful networks which would allow them to develop their research ideas / outcomes into business opportunities.
 If applicable, a letter of support from collaborators should be included the application.
 For further information on the core elements your training could include see Annex F.

 To encourage the uptake of industry partnerships we have a specific opportunity to offer potential awardees.
 Videregen Limited, along with the Royal Papworth Hospital and the Cell and Gene Therapy Catapult are leading a pioneering project aiming for a paradigm change in functional organ reconstruction and as part of this there is an opportunity to be involved with an airway repair and regeneration research project.